yoannduc/Array-Shuffle/README.md

 # Array Shuffle

-This package provides a function that shuffles the inputed array.
+This package provides a function that shuffles a copy of an array.

 ## Installation